-Sideswipe accidents happen for many reasons, including drivers not paying attention or falling asleep while driving.
-Whatever the cause of your sideswipe accident, it's critical that you contact a lawyer who will defend your rights.
-Attorney Plotnick knows what evidence to look for after a sideswipe accident and how to transform those facts into a strong, legal case.
+Sideswipe car crashes happen for many reasons, including drivers not paying attention or falling asleep while driving.
+Whatever the cause of your sideswipe accident, it's critical that you contact a car crash lawyer who will defend your rights.
+Attorney Plotnick knows what evidence to look for after a sideswipe car accident and how to transform those facts into a strong, legal case.

-Vehicle rollover accidents in suburban Maryland and the surrounding DC and Virginia area occur for many different reasons.
+Rollover car accidents in suburban Maryland and the surrounding D.C. and Virginia area occur for many different reasons.
 Sometimes, it's because another driver did something unexpected, causing you to swerve quickly to avoid them and resulting in your car overturning.
-Other times, rollover accidents occur due to a defect in the vehicle.
+Other times, rollover car accidents occur due to a defect in the vehicle.
 Defective tires or design flaws are common causes.
-Other causes may be accident where the car goes off the road on to a hill or dangerous terrain.
+Other causes of a rollover accidents are cars going off-road on to a hill or dangerous terrain.

-Rollover accidents can be especially serious since the driver and passengers in such vehicles are sometimes thrown out of or ejected from their seat and tossed around the car.
-In certain situations, the vehicle's occupants may be even thrown or ejected out of the vehicle and onto the road.
+Rollover car accidents can be especially serious since the driver and passengers are sometimes thrown out of or ejected from their seat and tossed around the car.
+In certain situations, the car’s occupants may be even thrown or ejected out of the vehicle and onto the road.

-Our law firm can help you cut through the confusion and make sure your case receives the attention it rightfully deserves.
-Attorney Plotnick knows how to find the facts and perform the investigation necessary to build a strong legal case.
+Our Rockville law firm can help you cut through the confusion and make sure your case receives the attention it rightfully deserves.
+Attorney Plotnick knows how to find facts and perform an investigation into your car crash to build a strong legal case.

-In terms of multi-vehicle collisions, that often means analyzing accident reports, consulting with accident reconstruction experts and even visiting the scene of the crash as soon as possible to look for clues other investigators might overlook.
-Preparation and rolling up our sleeves is the secret to our success.
+In terms of multi-vehicle collisions, that often means analyzing car accident reports, consulting with car accident reconstruction experts, and even visiting the scene of the car crash as soon as possible to look for clues other investigators might overlook.
+Preparation and rolling up our sleeves are the secrets to our Rockville law firm’s success.
 We leave no stone unturned.

 But distracted driving has always been a problem.
 Other types of distractions while driving include: